shafatalitha/HW1_Season2/README.md

-# Getting Started with Create React App
+# Creating App Spotify Login Clone

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is an clone app that use Typescript ReactJS, CSS and ReactRedux and use .
+This project is for GenerasiGIGIH 2022 final project

 ## Available Scripts